 The latest Honda Odyssey wheelchair-accessible van is also one of the most fuel-efficient and safest handicap minivans available today!

 As part of the conversion process, every BraunAbility® Honda Odyssey wheelchair van has its floor lowered from behind the firewall (behind the engine) to the rear axle.
 The lowering of the floor is critical to the conversion process.
 First, it creates a taller door-entry height.
-In the Honda Odyssey handicap-accessible van, the door opening height is 54.5-inches.
+The door opening height is 54.5 inches in the Honda Odyssey handicap-accessible van.
 Large enough to accommodate most wheelchair users.
-Second, lowering the floor provides the wheelchair user a natural, direct line of sight while either driving or riding as a passenger up-front or in the center section of the vehicle.
+Second, lowering the floor provides the wheelchair user with a natural, direct line of sight while driving or riding as a passenger up-front or in the center section of the vehicle.

 Power In-Floor Wheelchair Ramp